nicodoukas/sopra-fs25-group-34-client/README.md

 If you want to merge your contributions to the main branch, open a new merge request for other group members to check out and accept.

 ## User interface
-The following screenshots show the most a walkthrough of our application:
+The following screenshots provide a walkthrough of the most important features of our application:

 <p float="left">
   <img src="./assets/LandingPage.png" width="30%" style="margin-right: 10px;"/>